+HWY Patrol

-HWY Patrol & License Plate Reissuance Per the Missouri Constitution3, the Missouri Department of Revenue (DOR) and the Missouri State Highway Patrol (MSHP) also receive transportation revenue.
-In fiscal year 2020, the amount totaled \$273 million.
+Per the Missouri Constitution3, the Missouri Department of Revenue (DOR) and the Missouri State Highway Patrol (MSHP) also receive transportation revenue.
+In fiscal year 2021, the amount totaled \$222 million.

 The Highway Patrol receives funding for administering and enforcing state motor vehicle laws and traffic regulations.
-The Missouri General Assembly determines the amount available to the MSHP each year - \$245 million was spent in fiscal year 2020.
+The Missouri General Assembly determines the amount available to the MSHP each year - \$200 million was spent in fiscal year 2021.
+The 2020 and 2021 expenditures for the Highway Patrol were offset by reimbursements from the